 Fire forces hundreds of evacuations near Colorado ski resort

-A wildfire forced the evacuation of hundreds of homes about a mile north of Colorado's Breckenridge Ski Resort on Wednesday.
-The fire, one of several burning across the West, was reported by a mountain biker late Wednesday morning and is consuming beetle-killed trees in the White River National Forest.
+A wildfire burns near Breckenridge, Colo., on Wednesday, July 5, 2017.
+The fire was reported midday Wednesday and is burning in the White River National Forest.

 Add your comments below